celia-rst/planner_app/README.md

 - Flow Language Support
 - ESLint
 - Prettier - Javascript formatter
+- Auto Import

 ### Troubleshooting
+- Update all the packages : `npm update`
+- Reset the server cache : `npm start -- --reset-cache`
+- See the outdated packages : `npm outdated`
+- Update a specific package to the latest version : `npm <package>@latest`
-Press Ctrl + Alt + P and select "Clean Java Language Server Workspace" if the following error occurs : `<file> is not on the classpath of project planner, only syntax errors are reported`
+- `<file> is not on the classpath of project planner, only syntax errors are reported` error : Press Ctrl + Shift + P and select "Clean Java Language Server Workspace".